oscarpavon/prufus/README.md

 You will see an icon in your desktop.
 Double click on it and enter your password.
 Select the .iso file and click on "Create bootable USB"
 ## Terminal
-The graphics user interface just call a script who do the real work with tow parameters, the .iso path and the device path like "/dev/sdb".
+The graphics user interface just call a script who do the real work with two parameters, the .iso path and the device path like "/dev/sdb".
 You can use that script directly from you PATH environment variable
 Example:
 ```